DbbHobo/You-Dont-Know-Me/React/【12】<Suspense>&lazy.md

 // we've yet to unwind the stack.
 In some cases, we may yield to the main thread
 // after this happens.
 If the fiber is pinged before we resume, we can retry
-// immediately instead of unwinding the stack. let workInProgressSuspendedReason: SuspendedReason = NotSuspended;
-let workInProgressThrownValue: mixed = null;
+// immediately instead of unwinding the stack. let workInProgressSuspendedReason: SuspendedReason = NotSuspended let workInProgressThrownValue: mixed = null

 function renderRootSync(root: FiberRoot, lanes: Lanes) {
   // 【省略代码...】